soundpress/RulesOfNYC/docs/c03/index.rst

    (3) performed by persons required to be licensed as television, radio or audio equipment repairers under the Administrative Code of the City of New York.

 (b) Repairs under $15.
-When a repairer says repairs will cost $15 or less (including all charges), the repairer's final bill may not exceed that estimate by more than 20 percent. §§ 5-54(c) and 5-54(d) do not apply to these repairs.
+When a repairer says repairs will cost $15 or less (including all charges), the repairer's final bill may not exceed that estimate by more than 20 percent.
+6 RCNY §§ 5-54(c) and 5-54(d) do not apply to these repairs.

 (c) Repairs made outside the home.